WE ARE HIRING A DIRECTOR OF DEVELOPMENT

 The initial step of this multi-staged endeavor is to hire a part-time, with the potential for full-time, Director of Development responsible for strategic fundraising, grant writing, donor relations and working with the Board.
 Clearly defined roles and responsibilities between the Executive committee and Director will encourage focus and accountability.

 We understand that there is no specific template to ensure fundraising success and such skills are highly personalized.
 The following criteria serve as the framework of expectation and responsibility.
 We anticipate a cooperative, collaborative and dynamic exchange that will only add to the value of this position.

-Other Things to Know About the Development Director Position:
+Other Things to Know About the Director of Development Position:

-The CCHS Network is hiring a Development Director.
+The CCHS Network is hiring a Director of Development.
 This is an important and exciting step towards fortifying its administrative structure, growing donor relations, generating greater revenue and ensuring its continuity and impact in years to come.
 We are looking for an experienced professional eager to apply their skills to this new position and worthy cause.
-The legacy of the Development Director will center on increased funding for research grants that will ultimately change the fate of those affected by CCHS.
+The legacy of the Director of Development will center on increased funding for research grants that will ultimately change the fate of those affected by CCHS.
 If you are looking for client work and prefer flexibility, we encourage you to apply for this position.